WeTransfer/UINotifications/README.md

   > The `UINotifications.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

 ---

+## Release Notes

+See [CHANGELOG.md](https://github.com/WeTransfer/UINotifications/blob/master/Changelog.md) for a list of changes.

 ## License